Andy4495/TI_Platform_Cores_For_Arduino/README.md

 ##### Note

 1. This version of the package index is [loaded][12] by Energia23 when using the Board Manager menu item in Energia.
 Note that the filename loaded as-is (`platform_index.json`) does not conform to the [Package Index Specification][7] naming convention.
 It is renamed [in this repo][17] with a valid name.
 2. `package_msp430_elf_GCC_index.json` is an alternate package index file which defines 2.0.x versions of the msp430 platform.
 The 2.0.x vesions are not part of the official Energia application and use a much newer GCC compiler (V2.x) which supports C99.
 This package index file only includes definitions for msp430 and not any other platforms.
-This [thread][211] explains the differences and the file can be [downloaded][10] from the Energia.
+This [thread][211] ([archived version][11]) explains the differences and the file can be [downloaded][10] from the Energia.

 #### Board Package Files